szoftveres/ttlcpu/README.md

     The toolchain contains:

-     -  'mcc' A compiler which resembles to the 'C' programming language and implements a subset of it.
+     -  'mcc' A compiler which resembles to the 'C' programming language and implements a subset of it. (see 'example.c' for details)
      -  'am' A very basic assembler implemented by using the capabilities of the gnu-gcc preprocessor
      -  'burner' Program that transfers assembled bytecode to